HomeAbuse

 It doesn’t disappear.

+Sidebar: Though we are the primary targets, women and children are not alone as victims.
 I’ve personally spoken with men who were assaulted and violated by other men.
 Their fellow soldiers.
 Then retaliated against IF they chose to speak.
-Sounds like it isn’t too uncommon because the stories come from across various fighting militaries from around the globe.
+It seems that this is not too uncommon, as the stories come from various fighting militaries around the globe.

 It does not disappear.